 Common Cocaine Nicknames and Street Names

 There are several common nicknames and street names for cocaine.
+Many of these names are based on the white, flaky appearance of cocaine.
 These names include:

 - Snow White